 There will be at least nine guns auctioned or raffled off.
-A 16-gun fireproof safe will be raffled off this year, with only 100 tickets sold at \$20.
-The purchaser will receive a knife as a ticket.
-Each knife will have a number 1 through
+A 16-gun fireproof safe will be raffled off this year, with only 100 tickets sold youth projects.
+He said members would like to do a youth shoot, but they haven't planned it yet.

-A lot of the money raised at the banquet goes to the the chapter's habitat project at Sappa Park, Mr. Doeden said, but some of it is designated for youth projects.
+A lot of the money raised at the banquet goes to the the chapter's habitat project at Sappa Park, Mr. Doeden said, but some of it is designated for